PapaRascal2020/sidekick/README.md

 ```
 This will install the routes and views into your application.

-After the install you can access the playground at:
+On completion, you can access the playground at:

 ```
 /sidekick